Weak reasoning signals

 Obsidian Plugin

-ThoughtLint for Obsidian is a local-first reasoning review plugin that helps catch weak claims, vague language, missing conclusions, and incomplete action plans before rough thinking becomes bad work.
+ThoughtLint for Obsidian is a local-first reasoning review plugin that scores notes 0–100 and flags weak claims, vague language, missing conclusions, and incomplete action plans before rough thinking becomes bad work.

 ThoughtLint looks for unsupported claims, vague language, and reasoning gaps that make a note sound more finished than it really is.